Cyprus FA suspends all matches after ref walkout over attack - WHIZ News

 Anastasiades said that it was “time to clean house” so that fans return to the stands without fear over “who and how they wagered and what will be the outcome of the match.”

-Cyprus Justice Minister George Savvides was holding an impromptu meeting on Friday with soccer federation president Giorgos Koumas and Police Chief Kypros Michaelides to discuss t he referee walkout and the match-fixing allegations.
+Cyprus Justice Minister George Savvides convened an impromptu meeting on Friday with soccer federation president Giorgos Koumas and police chief Kypros Michaelides to discuss the referee walkout and the match-fixing allegations.

+Speaking after the meeting, Savvides conceded that getting to the bottom of the case was difficult because information provided by UEFA doesn’t point to who may have been responsible for any match-fixing and expressed hope that some people “would talk.”

+The minister said UEFA will be asked to send experts to Cyprus to assist authorities in their investigation.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports